Making quieter technology

 Silencing technology, bit by bit

-For the last three years, I’ve had a zero tolerance approach to nagging technology.
-Instead of tolerating the same annoyances for years, I nip them in the bud.
+Since a few years, I have had a zero tolerance policy on nagging technology.
+Instead of tolerating the same annoyances for years, I have been aggressively silencing them.

 I did not throw my smartphone in a lake to retire to the mountains.
-I just excised the cancerous parts and preserved the good ones.
+I just excised the cancerous parts of technology and preserved the good ones.

 Web browsing